fractile81/cordova-phaser-ts-jed/README.md

     - **startup.ts** - A sample entry point for the game.
     - **window.ts** - An interface used to expose JavaScript-based libraries to TypeScript.
 - **www** - All compiled code and static files are housed here for Cordova/PhoneGap to access.
-  - **.npmignore** - Used to make sure the `www` directory is created by the template.
-Can be removed.

 Once `grunt build` has been run, the `www` directory will have the following structure.